tdwg/ac/code/termlist-header.md

 ### 1.1 Status of the content of this document

 Sections 1.2 through 5 are normative.
 In Section 7 and its subparts, the values of the Normative URI, Definition, Layer, Required, and Repeatable are normative.
+The value of Usage (if it exists for a given term) is normative in that it specifies how a borrowed term should be used as part of Audubon Core.
 The values of Term Name is non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.
 Labels and the values of all other properties (such as notes) are non-normative.

 ### 1.2 Categories of terms